sbe1/dumbtemplates/README.md

 Example:

-public static final DumbtemplateCollection templates = new DumbtemplateCollection();
+public static final DumbtemplateCollection templates = new DumbtemplateCollection.getInstance();

 /* The data argument below is a Map&lt;String,Object&gt; of variables whose keys will be matched by StrSubstitutor to
 ${placeholders} in the template file home_page.html and return the entire processed template page